rapid7/insightconnect-plugins/cisco_umbrella_reporting/help.md

 # Requirements

-* Requires an API Key and Secret from the Cisco Umbrella
+* Requires an API Key and Secret from Cisco Umbrella
 * Requires organization ID

 # Documentation